JoeH8rs/mini-timeDirective/README.md

 ==================

 ##Objectives
-The purpose of this Mini Project is to get you used to creating custom Directives.
-Custom directives are one of the most powerful aspects of Angular because they allow you to create re-usable components.
+The purpose of this Mini Project is to get you use to creating custom Directives.
+Custom directives are one of the most powerful aspects of Angular, because they allow you to create re-usable components.

 ###Step 1: Angular Skeleton
 * Fork this repo, then clone your fork.